About the Mathematics Program

 - 30-hour mathematics major for those certifying to teach elementary

 - 35-hour mathematics major for those certifying to teach secondary

-For students wishing to major or minor in mathematics, the department offers a program consistent with the recommendations of Mathematical Association of America, National Council of Teachers of Mathematics and Conference Board of the Mathematical Sciences.
+For students wishing to major in mathematics, the department offers a program consistent with the recommendations of Mathematical Association of America, National Council of Teachers of Mathematics and Conference Board of the Mathematical Sciences.

 Why should you choose SAU’s mathematics program?

 The mathematics program at Spring Arbor University stresses two major strands in mathematics—pure/classical mathematics and applied mathematics.
 It is our belief that each complements the other, that the techniques of applied mathematics are based on the concepts and results of pure/classical mathematics, and that applications of mathematics often serve as an appropriate pedagogical segue into a study of pure/classical mathematics.